qwj/python-vpn/README.rst

 .. code:: rst

   $ pip3 install pvpn
-  Successfully installed pvpn-0.2.0
+  Successfully installed pvpn-0.2.1
   $ pvpn -p yourpassword
   Serving on UDP :500 :4500...
   ^C
   $ pvpn -wg 9000
   Serving on UDP :500 :4500...
-  Serving on UDP :9000 WIREGUARD...
+  Serving on UDP :9000 (WIREGUARD)...
   ^C

 Open server's UDP port :500 :4500 to your device.
 In device's system setting, add an "IPSec" (iOS) or "IPSec IKE PSK" (Android) node, write down the server address and password "yourpassword".
 Connect.

-You should change the default password "test" to keep higher security.
+You should modify the default password "test" with a good one.
 See "pvpn -h" for more options.

 Features
 --------